okuramasafumi/alba/README.md

 ### Conditional attributes

-Filtering attributes with overriding `convert` works well for simple cases.
+Filtering attributes with overriding `attributes` works well for simple cases.
 However, It's cumbersome when we want to filter various attributes based on different conditions for keys.

 In these cases, conditional attributes works well.
 We can pass `if` option to `attributes`, `attribute`, `one` and `many`.
 Below is an example for the same effect as [filtering attributes section](#filtering-attributes).